bobdavies2000/OpenCVB/README.md

         -   New lines in the motion mask are all added.
 -   Lines are built from the left and right images with binocular cameras.
     -   Lines provide the ability to confirm distance with uniform depth patterns.
--   ‘Task algorithms’ are algorithms that are present on every run.
-    -   Task algorithms provide IMU, motion, horizon, lines or grid elements.
-    -   Task algorithms appear in the TreeView output (previously hidden.)
-    -   Click on any TreeView element to see the algorithm’s contribution.
-    -   Overhead for each algorithm is also shown along with wait times.
-    -   Inactive algorithms, when selected, display the ‘inactive’ message.
-    -   Selecting a TreeView entry shows algorithm’s images, labels, and TrueText.
 -   Main form toolbar is simplified – low use buttons removed or hidden.

     ![](media/735c5a18926512d0a5a4d53d3208e5da.png)